asimwe1/rust_chatapp/site/guide/9-configuration.md

 The `workers` and `secret_key` default parameters are computed by Rocket automatically; the values above are not valid TOML syntax.
 When manually specifying the number of workers, the value should be an integer: `workers = 10`.
-When manually specifying the secret key, the value should a 256-bit base64 encoded string.
-Such a string can be generated using a tool such as openssl:
-`openssl rand -base64 32`.
+When manually specifying the secret key, the value should a random 256-bit value, encoded as a base64 or base16 string.
+Such a string can be generated using a tool like openssl: `openssl rand -base64 32`.

 The "global" pseudo-environment can be used to set and/or override configuration parameters globally.
 A parameter defined in a `[global]` table sets, or